nemo794/nisarqa/docs/product_specs/03_browse_png_kml.md

 To simplify this reduction, rows and/or columns in the original science data raster are often truncated.

+_Images in this section are from NISAR surrogate data generated from either ALOS/PALSAR data or from ALOS-2/PALSAR-2 data (as noted).
+The original ALOS/PALSAR data products are provided by JAXA.
+The original ALOS-2/PALSAR-2 data products are provided by JAXA._

 ## RSLC and GSLC Browse Image
 RSLC and GSLC browse images are generated from the SLC image layer(s).
 The image layer(s) are multilooked and image processed to produce the